STUDENT HANDBOOK: Policies and Procedures

 Damage and Restoration Charges

-The house will have until the end of the term to identify the responsible individual(s).
+The house will have an opportunity to identify the responsible individual(s).
 If no individual is identified, the charge will be divided equally among the residents of the particular house and billed equally to each student account.

 If residents of a house believe they know who is responsible, they should notify their House Chair, a member of the Student Life staff, or the Director of Campus Safety as soon as possible.

-Students are responsible for all restoration charges to cover costs of repair or replacement of any damaged (beyond normal wear and tear) or missing items of their particular rooms.
+Students are responsible for all restoration charges to cover the costs of repair or replacement of any damaged (beyond normal wear and tear) or missing items of their particular rooms.
 If damage is discovered upon first occupation of a room it must be reported immediately.
 In the case of restoration charges for common areas, the resident(s) responsible will be held accountable whenever possible.
 If no one is identified as personally responsible for common area damage, the charges will be prorated to all residents of that particular house.
 When College furniture is moved from its designated location the house residents will be held accountable for costs to return each item.
 If the furniture is damaged in any way, the house residents will be responsible for the cost to repair or replace the items, in addition to the moving fine.
 If a student removes any common area furniture into their own room, they may be charged a fine for the misappropriation of College-owned property and a moving charge if the College has to move it back.
 A list of estimated damage fees is available through Buildings & Grounds.

 Damage Charge Appeals

-After the end of each academic term, all students will be sent a damage bill, which includes the cost of each individual’s room damage as well as the prorated cost of all common area damage, will be added to student’s Populi account.
+After the end of each academic term, damage billing, which includes the cost of each individual’s room damage as well as the prorated cost of all common area damage, will be added to student’s Populi account.
 Should a student find a discrepancy in the damage charges, it is the student’s responsibility to call or write to the Office of Student Life to request an appeal.
-Students are encouraged to appeal in advance of returning to campus.
 Appeals should explain in specific detail the reasons for contesting the charge(s).
 Appeals will be accepted and by the Office of Student Life within 2 weeks from the date of the charge and will be reviewed within 2 weeks of receiving the appeal.
 Students will be notified in writing of the decision.
 The decision of Student Life is final, unless the student appealing can provide new or additional information that may change the decision.
 Charges being appealed will appear on the student’s bill and will be credited or upheld based on the decision.

 End of Term House Closing